DJ LeMahieu Player Props: Yankees vs. Astros

 Astros Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Astros pitching staff ranks sixth in MLB.
+- The 9.2 strikeouts per nine innings compiled by the Astros pitching staff ranks sixth in MLB.

-- The Astros' 3.76 team ERA ranks second among all MLB pitching staffs.
+- The Astros have the second-ranked team ERA across all MLB pitching staffs (3.76).

-- Astros pitchers combine to surrender 131 total home runs at a rate of 1.2 per game (to rank 17th in the league).
+- Astros pitchers combine to rank 17th in baseball in home runs allowed (133 total, 1.2 per game).

+- The Astros are sending Urquidy (2-2) to the mound to make his seventh start of the season.
+He is 2-2 with a 5.20 ERA and 23 strikeouts through 27 2/3 innings pitched.

-- The right-hander last pitched for the New York Mets on Sunday, when he tossed 5 1/3 innings against the Washington Nationals, allowing one earned run while giving up five hits.
+- In his last appearance on Sunday, April 30, the right-hander tossed 5 1/3 innings against the Philadelphia Phillies, allowing two earned runs while surrendering three hits.

-- The 40-year-old has a 3.15 ERA and 7.7 strikeouts per nine innings across 16 games this season, while allowing a batting average of .219 to opposing hitters.
+- In six games this season, the 28-year-old has put up an ERA of 5.20, with 7.5 strikeouts per nine innings.
+Opponents are hitting .297 against him.

 © 2023 Data Skrive.
 All rights reserved.